Customer experience: customer service makes the difference

 We arrived at our destination, but had to turn around for 30 minutes before finding a space, as the reserved parking lot was full.

 When I arrive at my destination, I’m not sure I’m in the right place.
 I can’t recognize what I’ve seen in the photos, and it’s impossible to find a hostess.
 The owner finally spots us and obsequiously escorts us to a table with a thousand apologies.
 They’re receiving a large group of tourists and are swamped, it seems.
 Phew, we can relax, but perhaps a little too long, 40 minutes later no waiter has come to take our order, there’s no water on the tables, here again the waiters run towards the other diners ostentatiously turning their heads away when called.
 Finally noticed, we place our order and have to wait another 40 minutes to be served.
-Surprise, the dishes are small, of average quality and some have been exchanged, they were out of lamb.
+Surprise, the dishes are small, of average quality and some were exchanged, they were out of lamb.

 Why service is important

-An unsatisfied customer tells four times as many people as a satisfied one, and studies show that for every complaint filed there are around 340 people who hear bad things about the business, as the majority of customers prefer to avoid complaining, but talk to their friends.
+An unsatisfied customer tells four times as many people as a satisfied one, and studies show that for every complaint filed there are around 340 people who hear bad things about the business, because the majority of customers prefer to avoid complaining, but talk to their friends.

-So I’d like to give you the recipe for customer touchpoints to improve your service, and therefore also your sales and profit.
+So I’d like to give you the recipe for customer touch points to improve your service and therefore also your sales and profit.

 Customer contact points